taichi/modernjs/modernjs.en.md

 ## About target audience

-The target audience of this document is supposed to be a programmer who has a first language that is fully usable.
+The intended audience of this document is supposed to be a programmer who has a first language that is fully usable.
 The language is preferably a language of compiling process like Java or C#.

-In addition, although I'm interested in recent JavaScript, those who want document to be a guide for efficient learning.
+Also, although I'm interested in new JavaScript, those who want a document to be a guide for effective learning.

 It is not a sentence with consideration for those who can not write much code or those who are not interested in JavaScript.